Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Stochastic Local Volatility Model with Stochastic Interest Rates (SLV2SR)

-{In order to calibrate the SLV2SR model, the Heston model parameters computed during the SLV2SR model calibration and the local volatility function calibrated for the LV2SR model with 100,000 MC paths were used.
+In order to calibrate the SLV2SR model, the Heston model parameters computed during the SLV2SR model calibration and the local volatility function calibrated for the LV2SR model with 100,000 MC paths were used.
 The procedure outlined above was followed in order to iteratively compute the leverage function for each time slice.
 In order to evaluate the expectation appearing in (\ref{eqn:relation_leverage_locvol_xyz}), 100,000 MC paths followed by regression with monomials of order 2 for each of the underlying regressors $(S_t, x_t^d, x_t^f)$ along with the constant coefficient $a_1$ as in (\ref{eqn:regression_S_rd_rf_U_example}) were used.
-The results for the calibration and repricing tests are presented below.}
+The results for the calibration and repricing tests are presented below.

-{The effect of number of repricing simulation runs for the given local volatility surface is shown in Figure \ref{SLV2SR_maturity_repricing} against the call option price and the corresponding MC error.
-As the MC error decreases with the number of simulation paths, so does the difference between the analytical and Monte-Carlo priced call option values.}
+The effect of number of repricing simulation paths for the given local volatility surface is shown in Figure \ref{SLV2SR_maturity_repricing} against the call option price and the corresponding MC error.
+As the MC error decreases with the number of simulation paths, between 1,000 and 100,000 paths the maximum absolute difference between the analytical and Monte Carlo priced call option values decreases from $0.00437$ to $0.00146$.

 \FloatBarrier